cymetrics/blog/en/posts/rayH/embeddings_rag.md

 <!-- summary -->
 Would you like to understand the pitfalls encountered in developing OpenAI?
 Would you like to understand how to unlock Embeddings and Retrieval-Augmented Generation to enable GPT models to generate meaningful content, even without the unique know-how of enterprises?
 Then hurry up and click in, and leave with a wealth of knowledge!

-The ChatBot developed by OpenAI was launched in November 2022 and subsequently caused a sensation and had a profound impact on various industries.
-The author started with a wait-and-see attitude, tried using it for a while, and eventually decided to join ChatGPT Plus.
-As a daily user of GPT, experiencing its benefits first-hand, it not only significantly accelerates the learning speed of individual technical knowledge and work efficiency but also brings benefits in other aspects of life.
-It is considered by the author to be the most directly helpful and least resistant new technology in recent years, after 3D printers, VR/AR, and Web3.
 <!-- summary -->

 ## Preface

 The ChatBot developed by OpenAI was launched in November 2022, and it has had a profound impact and caused a sensation across various industries.
-The author began with a wait-and-see attitude, experimented with it for a while, and finally decided to join ChatGPT Plus.
+The author of this article began with a wait-and-see attitude, experimented with it for a while, and finally decided to join ChatGPT Plus.
 As someone who uses GPT daily, the author has personally experienced its advantages.
 It can substantially accelerate learning in personal technical knowledge and improve work efficiency and can also assist in other aspects of life.
 It is considered one of the most directly helpful and frictionless new technologies in recent years, following 3D printers, VR/AR, and Web3.

 Cymetrics is also aiming to leverage the trend of AI to provide better services and values to clients with their cybersecurity products.
 Hence, the author had this opportunity to implement AI products.
-The first version MVP of our AI service has been released, so the author has time to write articles and make a summary.
+The first MVP version of our AI service has been released, so the author has time to write articles and make a summary.
 Since the author does not have a background in AI, any inaccuracies in wording are open for correction and discussion.

-## What Have We Learned?
+## What Will We Learn

 In this article, a straightforward introduction will mainly be given to the following topics: